minvws/nl-covid19-data-dashboard/packages/cms/README.md

 Texts can be deleted via `yarn lokalize:delete`

-Because all feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset without potentially breaking other branches.
+Because feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset without potentially breaking other branches.

 For this reason, when you delete a lokalize text, it will append the delete action to the mutations file but not actually delete the document.
-This actions also triggers an export and the export filters out any deletions that were logged to the mutations file.
-In effect you locally end up with a JSON file that has the key removed, so the TS compiler has the correct dataset to work with.
+This script also triggers an export which then filters out any deletions that were logged to the mutations file.
+So in effect you end up with a local JSON file that has the deleted key removed, and the TS compiler sees the correct dataset.

-The actual deletions from Sanity only happen in the `sync-after-feature` phase (see below).
+The actual deletions from Sanity only happen in the `sync-after-feature` phase, describe below.

 #### Undo Delete